 This summary highlights selected information contained elsewhere or incorporated by reference in this prospectus supplement and the accompanying prospectus.
 This summary does not contain all the information you should consider before investing in our common stock.
-You should read and consider carefully the more detailed information in this prospectus supplement and the accompanying prospectus, including the factors described under the heading "Risk Factors" in this prospectus supplement and the financial and other information incorporated by reference in this prospectus supplement and the accompanying prospectus, as well as the information included in any free writing prospectus that we have authorized for use in connection with this offering, before making an investment decision.
+You should read and consider carefully the more detailed information in this prospectus supplement and the accompanying prospectus, including the factors described under the heading "Risk Factors" in this prospectus supplement and the financial and other information incorporated by reference in this prospectus supplement and the accompanying prospectus supplement and the information incorporated by reference in this prospectus supplement and the accompanying prospectus that we have authorized for use in connection with this offering, before making an investment decision.